CityUHKUR/sauvc/scripts/README.md

-seperate function and main program in different file
+hold frequently used function into seperated file